gmma236/mine/Home.md

 ## Sample PowerShell Scripts for Dynamics CRM

-These are sample scripts demonstrate how to use some of the PowerShell Cmdlets provided with this framework and the Dynamics CRM SDK.
-You can execute these scripts from your workstation, from your Build/CI System (VSTS, Jenkins, etc...) and from your Release Automation Tools (VSTS, CA Lisa, etc...)
+These are sample scripts that demonstrate how to use some of the PowerShell Cmdlets provided with this framework and the Dynamics CRM SDK.
+You can execute these scripts from your workstation, from your Build/CI System (VSTS, Jenkins, Team City, etc...) and from your Release Automation Tools (VSTS, CA Lisa, etc...).
+These scripts implement the typical scenarios you will need to automate your builds and releases.

 Below is a list of some of the main sample scripts:
 * [Import Solution](https://github.com/WaelHamze/xrm-ci-framework/blob/master/CRM365/Xrm.Framework.CI/Xrm.Framework.CI.PowerShell.Scripts/ImportSolution.ps1) - Imports a CRM solution, including error handling, downloading import logs and checking existing versions